-- the rights to receive cash flows from the asset have expired, or - the rights to receive cash flows from the asset have been transferred or the Group has undertaken to pay the received cash flows in full, without significant delay, to a third party through a transfer agreement; where: either (a) the Group has transferred substantially all the risks and rewards of ownership of the asset; or (b) the Group has neither transferred nor retained substantially all the risks and rewards of ownership of the asset, but has not retained control of it.
+- the rights to receive cash flows from the asset have expired, or - The Group has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement; and either (a) the Group has transferred substantially all the risks and rewards of the asset, or (b) the Group has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset

-When the Group has transferred its rights to receive cash flows from an asset or has entered into a passthrough arrangement, it evaluates if, and to what extent, it has retained the risks and rewards of ownership.
+When the Group has transferred its rights to receive cash flows from an asset or has entered into a pass-through arrangement, it evaluates if, and to what extent, it has retained the risks and rewards of ownership.
 When it has neither transferred nor retained substantially all of the risks and rewards of the asset, nor transferred control of the asset, the Group continues to recognise the transferred asset to the extent of its continuing involvement.
 In that case, the Group also recognises an associated liability.
 The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the Group has retained.